 Foreign languages are encouraged for students interested in research.
 A maximum of 8 hours of foreign languages may be taken and applied to the approved electives requirements.
 German, French and Russian are the approved languages.

 Math BS students must select, as part of their LAS Humanities general education area requirements.

 Mathematics BS students must select from the LAS Social Sciences area general education courses.
-See the approriate Student Success Advising Guide for a list of approved courses.
+See the appropriate Student Success Advising Guide for a list of approved courses.

 Mathematics BS students must complete the following courses:

 Two courses from: